Camillahannesbo/BDS_MLOPs_Assignment/REPORT README.md

 **The data used comes from different sources:**

 - Hourly electricity spot price in kwh per day from [Energinet](https://www.energidataservice.dk).
-   - Historical electricity prices for area DK1 starting from January 1, 2022, up until present day.
+   - Historical electricity prices for area DK1 starting from January 1, 2022, up until the present day.
 Today is not included since it is not historical data.

 - Different meteorological observations based on Aalborg Denmark from [Open Meteo](https://www.open-meteo.com).
-   - Historical weather measurements based on the location of Aalborg, Denmark starting from January 1, 2022, up until present day.
+   - Historical weather measurements based on the location of Aalborg, Denmark starting from January 1, 2022, up until the present day.

 - Danish calendar that categorizes dates into types based on whether it is a workday or not.
-This files is made manually by the group.
+This file is made manually by the group.
    - The calendar data stretches from 2022-01-01 until 2024-12-31.
    - Workday is represented by 1 and not a workday is represented by 0.

-Creating feature groups for the three datasets defining a `primary_key` as `date` and `timestamp`, so we are able to join them when we create a dataset for training in part 03 the training_pipeline.
-The feature groups are uploaded to the Feature Store that have been connected in Hopsworks.
+Creating feature groups for the three datasets defining a `primary_key` as `date` and `timestamp`, so we can join them when we create a dataset for training in part 03 training_pipeline.
+The feature groups are uploaded to the Feature Store that has been connected in Hopsworks.

-We specify a `primary_key` as `date` and `timestamp`, so we are able to join them when we create a dataset for training later in part 03 the training_pipeline.

 ## Feature Pipeline
 Implemented in [notebooks/2_feature_pipeline.ipynb](https://github.com/Camillahannesbo/MLOPs-Assignment-/blob/main/notebooks/2_feature_pipeline.ipynb).